KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-You should now have the following tree:
+The project tree should now be as follows.

 ```
 ./flappy-bird